February 28th

 There can be deep valleys or creeks where the sun's rays never reach.
 There can be space in which wind can never blow.
 But there is no place beyond the reach of an intelligent being.

 Physically speaking, man has explored the deepest caves which have never seen sunlight.
 He has conquered the vacuum of outer space and is still trying to reach farther.
 However, there are various parts of the universe unknown to him.
 He is restricted by physical limitations.
-But, man's intellect is a very powerful instrument.
+Nonetheless, man's intellect is a very powerful instrument.
 It has no bounds and if put to use correctly, there is no stopping it!
 It is free from all restrictions.

 pada vigrahaH: